Bhavit03/BrainTumorDetection/README.md

 1. update config.yaml
 2. update secrets.yaml [optional]
 3. update params.yaml
-4. update the entity
+4. update the entity (return type of a function)
 5. update the configuration manager in src config
 6. update the componenets
 7. update the pipeline
 8. update the main.py
 9. update the dvc.yaml